goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 ways, several projects have built frameworks which implement `Convention over configuration`_, and other refinements of the ZCA components aimed at facilitating rapid deployment, maintaining the power of ZCA under the hood.
-Notable among these are Grok_ and Repoze_.
+Notable among these are :term:`grok` and Repoze_.

 Zope 3 is now known as BlueBream.
 The name stems from the fact that the Z Object Publishing Environment, when spelled `zope`, is the name